 - n = Number of compounding periods per year

 - t = Number of years the investment lasts

 - Review the scenario outlined in Example 3, using the compound interest formula to calculate Michael's principal, interest and APY at the end of one year of quarterly compounding.

 - The formula produces the same accumulated value (\$8,161.20).

 - The interest is still \$161.20.

 - The APY is still 2.015%.

-- Now You Try student worksheet: practice annual vs. quarterly interest calculations using the compound interest formula (page 11).
+- Now You Try student worksheet: practice quarterly interest calculations using the compound interest formula (page 13).

-5. Money market account:
+5. Money market savings account:

 - Compounds monthly. - Work through precalculated example of monthly compounding (see teacher worksheet, Example 4). - Note: The calculations presented do not take into account that different months have different numbers of days.
-Monthly calculations are done by computing annual interest, then dividing by 12. - Recalculate using the compound interest formula.

-6. Annual vs. quarterly vs. monthly compounding:
+Monthly calculations are done by computing annual interest, then dividing by 12. - Calculate APY for the example. - Now You Try student worksheet: practice monthly interest calculations (page 14). - 6.
+Discussion: compare and contrast annual, quarterly and monthly compounding. - 7.
+Evaluate students' comprehension (see assessment worksheet).